 Unfortunately, when the hope of curing cancer is no longer the goal the focus shifts to treating symptoms and keeping the cancer under control.

-If you’re a patient who has been diagnosed with an incurable cancer, you may be struggling with decisions.
+If you or a loved one has been diagnosed with an incurable cancer, you may be struggling with many decisions.
 You may have options to try new treatments if the first one is no longer working.
-Or, you may be considering not having further treatment.
+You may consider stopping treatments and instead focus on improving the quality of your life without side effects from treatment.

-You may feel guilty about not trying more treatment as it may seem to others that you’re giving up.
-However, we should look at these decisions as individual choices.
+You may be wrestling with guilty feelings for not trying any more treatment.
+It may appear to others that you're giving up.
+However, these decisions are individual choices.
 This is where hope needs to be reframed.

 The choice to stop treatment and focus on living your life in the best way possible with the time you have remaining may be the new goal for your care.

-If you or a loved one is in this situation, I hope you’ve heard the terms palliative care and hospice care.
+If you or a loved one is in this situation, I hope you have heard of palliative care and hospice care.
 Both are meant to provide the patient and family with a focus on quality of life.

-Research has shown that patients who have palliative care report fewer symptoms, a better quality of life and are more satisfied with their treatment plan.
+Research has shown that patients who receive palliative care report fewer symptoms, a better quality of life, and are more satisfied with their treatment plan.

-Sometimes palliative care and hospice care get confused.
-Hospice care is a specific type of palliative care provided to patients with more advanced cancer who are expected to live six months or less.
+Hospice care is provided to patients with more advanced disease and are expected to live six months or less.

-As care transitions to the hospice model, palliative care continues with additional supportive care that may not include active cancer treatment.
-With hospice care, hope is reframed again with the goals of providing comfort, peace and quality of life during the last days, weeks and months of life.
+As care transitions to the hospice model, palliative care continues with additional supportive care that likely won't include active cancer treatment.
+When moving into hospice care, hope is reframed again with the goals of providing comfort, peace and quality of life during the last months, weeks and days of life.

-My hope is that you’re all living your life in the best way possible with good quality of life, a sense of meaning and purpose, and positive emotional and spiritual well-being.
-If you’re interested in learning more about palliative care and how it can help you, please have the conversation with your care provider.
+My hope is that you are all living your life in the best way possible with good quality of life, a sense of meaning and purpose, and positive emotional and spiritual well-being.
+If you are interested in learning more about palliative care and how it can help you, please have the conversation with your care provider.

-Please share with others on the blog how you or a loved one have experienced palliative care.
+How have you or a loved one experienced palliative care?